Poetry

 • March 2, 2023

-In Planet the Ocean evaporates A flyer of life In planet of sun and starsa flyer of lifethe ocean evaporatesparched vocal chords singmediocre melodies tounfathomable tungstensalt flies collecting dust, seechildren of ‘morrow shiftsweight to a lesser god, handcuffed, whistling.only soap is replaced by body-washthe old chair rots by theabandoned marsh, legs slurped up by algaemosquitos spit […]
+In Planet where the Ocean evaporates Parched vocal cords sing In planet of sun and starsthe ocean evaporatesparched vocal chords singmediocre melodies tounfathomable tungstensalt flies collecting dust, seechildren of ‘morrow shiftsweight to a lesser god, handcuffed, whistling.only soap is replaced by body-washthe old chair rots by theabandoned marsh, legs slurped up by algaemosquitos spit blood smile at […]

 Monoreena Acharjee Majumdar